How to Replace an Electric Post Light with a Solar Post Light

 Once the post light has been removed, and the pole has been sanded and painted to your preference, choose the right solar post lamp for you that also fits within the pole’s diameter.
 While 3”-diameter lamp posts are a standard size, you can also purchase adapters that will give you more flexibility in choosing a lamp.

 Solar lamp heads come in a wide variety of styles and features.
-You can choose from different light qualities (like a choice between warm white light vs. bright white light) and added features.
+You can choose from different light qualities (such as warm white light vs. bright white light) and added features.
 Gama Sonic’s Victorian Solar Light, for example, has motion-sensing technology, which will brighten the light when movement is detected.

-Paint your chosen solar post light to match the pole, attach it, and voila.
+Paint your chosen pole if desired, attach the light to it without any wiring needed, and voila.
 You will have the revamped outdoor solar light of your home and garden dreams.

-For a modern look, choose something like the Modern Solar Post Light 132i90012 (shown above).
-For classic, traditional charm, something like the Colonial Solar Post Light GS-18F may be more your style (shown below).
+For a modern look, choose something like the Modern Solar Post Light.
+For classic, traditional charm, something like the Windsor Bulb Solar Light may be more your style (shown below).

 Replace an Electric Post Light with a Lamp & Post Replacement

-Gama Sonic offers lampposts in a select range of coordinating styles, heights, and colors, like black and white.
-If you want to make your lamp into a double or triple style, you can use our double heads bracket kit or triple heads bracket kit to easily customize your lamp.
+Gama Sonic offers solar lamp posts in a select range of coordinating styles, heights, and colors, like black and white.
+If you want to make your solar lamp into a double or triple style, you can use our double heads bracket kit or triple heads bracket kit to easily customize your lamp.
 Or you can choose from items like the Royal Bulb Single Solar Lamp and Lamp Post in single, double, or triple-headed options.

-Check out this previous blog post for more help choosing the right solar post lights to transform your outdoor space.
+Check out this blog post for more options that may help in choosing the right solar post lights to transform your outdoor space.